-Award-winning Irish director and University of California Davis, Granada Artist in Residence Sinéad Rushe, will co-direct with UC Davis, Associate Professor Margaret Laurena Kemp, a ground-breaking contemporary response to the classical play, Antigone.
-Made collectively between the USA, Japan, Singapore, China and the UK using mobile phones, Ipads and video, this all-female cast and creative team will create a stunning new film that confronts the isolation of our moment.
-A culturally diverse ensemble of female identifying actors – each in seclusion – will evoke the breadth of Antigone’s grief and defiance against devastating loss.
+A ground-breaking contemporary response to the classical play, Antigone, made as Granada Artist in Residence, University of California Davis.
+Created collectively between the USA, Japan, Singapore and the UK using mobile phones, Ipads and video, this all-female cast and creative team create a new film that confronts the isolation of lockdown 2020.
+A culturally diverse ensemble of female identifying actors – each in seclusion – evoke the breadth of Antigone’s grief and defiance against devastating loss.

 This production is part of my ongoing creative exploration of character through polyphonic vocalisation and collective composition.